The End of Seclusion

 Japan’s Influence on European Art and Design

 It was in the summer of 1853 that the American Commodore, Matthew Perry, first arrived in Edo (modern day Tokyo).
-With four ships at his back, the Commodore had come to demand that Japan open up trade routes with the United States.
-Although his efforts were frustrated this time, when he returned a year later with an entire fleet the ruling Shoguns saw no other choice than to accept his demands, and so, after over 200 years of self imposed isolation, Japan opened its borders.
+With four ships at his back, the Commodore had come to demand that Japan open up trade routes with the United States and although his efforts were frustrated this time, when he returned a year later with an entire fleet the ruling Shoguns saw no other choice than to accept his demands.
+And so it was that after over 200 years of self imposed isolation, Japan opened its borders.

 Over the following years trade routes were established with other Western nations, exposing the weaknesses of the ruling Tokugawa shoguns and ultimately inspiring a revolution which sought to restore Japan to Imperial rule.
 This goal was realised in 1868 when Prince Mutsuhito was made Emperor.
 The Prince chose to take the word “Meiji” as his name (meaning “enlightened government”) and the radical modernisation of Japan began.

 As soon as trade was opened the discovery of the Japanese style began to have a dramatic effect on European forms of art, design and architecture.
 In Paris, the Impressionists were influenced by “ukiyo-e” wood prints and the Japanese artists’ use of flat areas of bold colour, whilst in Britain, exponents of the Arts and Crafts and Aesthetic movements greatly admired the Japanese sense of craftsmanship.